Drug Driving UK – The Law

 - The Finger to Nose Test.
 With the head tilted slightly backwards and eyes closed, the subject must touch the tip of their nose with the tip of their finger with the hand indicated by the officer.

-If a Police Officer believes the driver was driving whilst unfit through drugs, they will be arrested and taken to a Police station where they will be examined by a doctor.
+If a Police Officer believes the driver is guilty of drug driving they will be arrested and taken to a police station where they will be examined by a doctor.

 Refusal to participate in the tests is an offence in the same way as failing to provide a breath test under suspicion of drink driving and will also result in the drivers arrest and removal to a Police Station.